Electrical Systems

 American Wire Gauge

 AWG.
-A measurement system that expresses conductor thickness.
-The American Wire Gauge system assigns whole numbers to conductors that decrease in value as the thickness of conductors increases.
+A measurement system that uses whole numbers to express conductor thickness.
+The American Wire Gauge system assigns numbers to conductors that decrease in value as the thickness of conductors increases.

 Annex C

 The amount of space, or number of square units, inside a closed figure.
-Area of a cross-section of a wire is expressed in circular mils.
+The area of a cross section of a wire is expressed in circular mils.

 Article 310